 Learn about curling in a small group with a dedicated coach!

-Starting January 8th, we will be running an eight-week introductory program for beginners looking to learn about all aspects of the game.
-You will be placed in a small group of eight curlers and paired with an experienced coach for a series of eight weeks.
+Starting March 16th, we will be running a five-week introductory program for beginners looking to learn about all aspects of the game.
+You will be placed in a small group of eight curlers and paired with an experienced coach for a series of five weeks.
 Start out learning the basics of throwing rocks and progress to sweeping, team communication and game strategy!

 The five weeks will comprise of on-ice instruction (60%), off-ice strategy talk (10%), and mini game time (30%).

 This program will run Sundays from 9pm-11pm.
 There are ONLY eight spots available for each group, so sign up now!

 Dates: March 16, March 23, March 30, April 6, April 13